-Five men aged 25 to 63, one Swede and four foreign nationals, died, while two more people were on their way into the elevator but escaped the collapse.
+Five men aged 25 to 63 - one Swede and four foreign nationals - died while two others who were entering the elevator escaped.

 The investigation later showed that several screw connections, which were supposed to hold the different sections of the elevator mast together, were missing.
 According to prosecutor Lars Ågren, the assembly company's own checks also failed.